Spelkington/spelkington.github.io/_posts/2021-08-05-Because-I-Cannot-Draw.md

 Guilty confession: I've had a ROBLOX account for 14 years.
 At 23 years old, that's *more than half my life.* Yeesh.

+**UPDATE 9/16:** Removed profanity.
+I cannot expose the children to such atrocities.

 ## Being a dork is a lifetime commitment.

 Flash back to 2007: Spencer Elkington, 4th grade extraordinaire.
 Oh, to be at my *peak* again.
 While I appreciate that secondary schools mandate that all kids have a well-rounded curriculum to introduce them to a wide span of different fields of study, I can safely say that one of my *least* favorite classes was art.
 While I didn't *not* enjoy spending an hour cutting, painting, gluing, and molding, there are only so many burnt ceramics and skewed portraits I could churn out before they - and my parents to whom that "art" was gifted - realized that *perhaps* a budding patronage in the fine arts wasn't going to be in the cards for me.